-As part of our intention to promote the enjoyment of mathematics, we developed the NRICH Hands-On Maths Roadshow.
-The Hands-On Maths Roadshow is a collection of hands-on mathematical puzzles, games and activities that can be brought by our Schools Liaison Officer, Frances Watson, to schools for a special maths event.
+The NRICH Hands-On Maths Roadshow is a collection of hands-on mathematical puzzles, games and activities that can be brought to schools by our NRICH Maths Roadshow Co-ordinator, Becky Warren, for a special maths event.
 Roadshow activities are designed to promote creative approaches to mathematics and strategic thinking and to stimulate mathematical curiosity (click here for more detail on the pedagogical thinking behind the Roadshow).

 The activities are taken from ideas on the NRICH website translated into physical form and teachers are encouraged to use the visit as a source of rich tasks for the classroom.
 There is a curriculum map on the NRICH website as a guide to how some of the activities can be used to support the curriculum.
-We have also put together a downloadable Roadshow package of NRICH problems directly linked to the Hands-On Maths Roadshow.
+We have also put together a collection of NRICH problems featured in the Roadshow, together with suggested follow-up resources.

 The Roadshow can be tailored to suit various age ranges, from KS1/2, KS2/3 or KS3/4.
 There are activities for all abilities and it has catered for children from Key Stages 1 to 4 as well as involving Year 12 and 13 students as helpers.

 About the Roadshow format

 Sessions typically last 30-40 minutes at KS1, 45-60 minutes KS2, and 50-75 minutes KS3/4, each involving about 30 children - you organise the time how you wish, to suit your timetable.
 Setting up and packing down the Roadshow take about an hour each.